flancian/garden/daily.md

   - [[fight procrastination]]:
     - Update (2024): I think this fight is well advanced :) It still takes me too long to do some things, but I think I've gotten a lot better at prioritizing and a lot of the time when something does take me long it ends up being because 1. it is quite difficult (so it just literally takes time to do) or 2.
 I am balancing it with a lot of other things, so it makes sense it takes me a while to get to it.
   - [[help others]]:
     - Update (2024): I have been quite involved in subsets of [[Effective Altruism]] in the last few years.
-Recently I ramped down some of my donations to adjust for a new economic reality
+Recently I ramped down some of my recurring donations to prepare for a [[new economic reality, but I remain committed to donating a significant chunk of my income.
   - Build an [[Agora]].
   - Write [[Flancia]].
   - Learn [[useful]] and [[interesting]] things.